Southern-Exposure-Seed-Exchange/Website-Ansible-Playbook/README.md

 # SESE Website Playbook

-This repository contains the Ansible Playbook we use to configure our Website Server.
+This repository contains the Ansible Playbooks we use to configure our Website Server & to deploy the lastest Website Code.

-## Running the Playbook
+## Running the Playbooks

 You need `ansible` installed to run this playbook.
 The `ansible.cfg` in this repository will attempt to SSH into the server as your current user and will